-•• Title & Date of Meeting: Trust Board Public Meeting - 26 January 2022 Title of Report: Finance and Investment Committee Assurance Report Author: Name: Francis Patton Title: Non-Executive Director and Chair of Finance Committee Recommendation To approve To note To discuss To ratify For information To endorse Purpose of Paper: The Finance and Investment Committee is one of the sub committees of the Trust Board.This paper provides an executive summary of discussions held at the meeting on 19th January 2022 and a summary of key points for the Board to note.
+Agen da Item 14 Title & Date of Meeting: Trust Board Public Meeting - 26 January 2022 Title of Report: Finance and Investment Committee Assurance Report Author: Name: Francis Patton Title: Non-Executive Director and Chair of Finance Committee Recommendation To approve To note To discuss To ratify For information V To endorse Purpose of Paper: Committees of the Trust Board.
+This paper provides an executive summary of discussions held at the meeting on 19th January 2022 and a summary of key points for the Board to note.
 The minutes of the meeting held on 15 December are attached for information.
-Governance Date Date Audit Committee Remuneration & Nominations Committee Quality Committee Workforce & Organisational Development Committee Finance & Investment Committee Jan 2022 Executive Management Mental Health Legislation Committee 2022 Operational Delivery Group Charitable Funds Committee Collaborative Committee Other (please detail) Any Issues for Escalation to the Board: The committee recommends that the Board: - Notes the month nine outturn showing a surplus of £0.170m.
+Date Date !
+Audit Committee Remuneration & Nominations Committee Quality Committee Workforce & Organisational Development Committee al Governance Finance & Investment Committee Jan 2022 Executive Management Team Mental Health Legislation Committee Operational Delivery Group) Charitable Funds Committee Collaborative Committee Other (please detail) Any Issues for Escalation to the Board: The committee recommends that the Board: - Notes the month nine outturn showing a surplus of £0.170m.
 Notes the issues identified within Primary Care financial performance and the approach being taken to correct this issue.
-Notes the month nine BRS performance which is just behind plan and the work undertaken on further developing the 3-year plan for 2022 - 25 and detailed plan for 22/23.
-Notes the assurance gained in terms of the Capital programme.
-Notes the good work on the draft 22/23 financial plan &amp; decision to bring the developing plan to Board.
-Notes the assurance given on the delivery of the Estates strategy to date and plan to bring the next 5-year strategy to September FIC Notes the assurance gained on the good governance around the YHCR.
+Notes the month nine BRS performance which is just behind plan and the work undertaken on further

+- developing the 3-year plan for 2022 25 and detailed plan for 22/23. - Notes the assurance gained in terms of the Capital programme. - Notes the good work on the draft 22/23 financial plan & decision to bring the developing plan to Board. - Notes the assurance given on the delivery of the Estates strategy to date and plan to bring the next 5-year strategy to September FIC - Notes the assurance gained on the good governance around the YHCR.